SLIP-Group-B-2015/Server/README.md

 We use python's Flask for the web pages (http://flask.pocoo.org/) and run the server off a university machine.

-To get to the server use:
-ssh jamiemcc@comp-soc.com (if you have forgotten the password just ask) and then: ssh elara.comp-soc.com (needs password again) and you will be on the server.
+To get to the server use a terminal and these commands: ssh jamiemcc@comp-soc.com (if you have forgotten the password just ask) and then: ssh elara.comp-soc.com (needs password again) and you will be on the server.
 Most code is in  /home/jamiemcc/SLIPServer/Server.